 Gvoke

 Gvoke reduces the steps to prepare and administer glucagon in the event of severe hypoglycemia (i.e., dangerously low blood sugar levels).
-This innovation is designed to provide the reliability of a ready-to-use liquid glucagon while making it easier for patients or caregivers to administer quickly and simply.
+This innovation is designed to provide the reliability of a ready-to-use liquid glucagon while making it simple for patients or caregivers to administer.
 Studies demonstrated 100% treatment success* in children and 99% treatment success in adults.
-Usability research evaluating the Gvoke PFS and Gvoke HypoPen demonstrated 99% success rates in administering a full dose of glucagon using the simple two-step administration process.2,3
+Usability research evaluating Gvoke PFS and Gvoke HypoPen demonstrated 99% success rates in administering a full dose of glucagon using the simple two-step administration process.2,3

 Severe hypoglycemia occurs when your blood sugar gets so low that you need help bringing it back up.
 Sometimes people with very low blood sugar may have a hard time thinking straight or controlling their body, get very tired, refuse to eat, pass out, or even have a seizure.
 It is an emergency situation that must be treated immediately.4